epfl-ada/ada-2021-project-therealabracadabra/README.md

-# Are you a Democrat or a Republican newspapers reader ?
+# The Newspaper you read, your political seed

 [Link to our datastory](https://mmettler21.github.io/political_analysis/)